virtual-world-framework/vwf/public/web/docs/lesson.md

 * **text**: Text to display to the user to explain the task
 * **cameraPoseRef**: Search string used to find a node3 that represents the transform to which the camera will move at the beginning of this task
 * **scenePath**: xpath reference to the top node of the scene to which the lesson listens for task completion events
-* **taskIndex**: Index of the currently active subtask
+* **taskIndex**: Index of the currently active subtask; used internally and does not need to be explicitly set in the application

 In the following example, we'll focus on the *text* and *cameraPoseRef* properties.
-The remaining properties can be used for more complex lessons that are more than one level deep.

 The task component also consists of the following methods and events: